mariam2022skipq/Sirius_Python/mariambhatti/Sprint6/pyrest/Readme.md

  > ## CI/CD Pipeline
  <br />
+### The CI/CD pipeline takes docker image container from the github source code .
+The pyrest tests for GET,POST and DELETE method and bencmark tests for these files are also present in pyrest folder along with Dockerfile.
+### The Dockerfile is composed of prebuild docker image from thoom/pyresttest and contains pre-built image of Docker , working directory, entry point and commands
  The CI/CD Pipeline is implemented using **AWS CodePipeline** as the base, **Github** as a **Source**, **AWS CodeBuild** as the build service and **AWS CodeDeploy** for deployment.
  The multi-stage pipeline CI/CD is divided into 2 stages with unit, functional and integration tests being perfomed, also Manual approval is required in pre production stage:
  <br />